Maine State Prison: Special Management Unit

 The Special Management Unit (SMU) is a restrictive housing unit that has two pods.
-One pod houses the ACU or Administrative Control Unit which houses residents who are threats to themselves or others, are escape risks, or violate institutional rules, such as fighting or having weapons or other contraband, or have seriously assaulted other residents or staff.
+One pod houses the ACU, or Administrative Control Unit, which houses residents who are threats to themselves or others, are escape risks, or violate institutional rules, such as fighting, having weapons or other contraband, or seriously assaulting other residents or staff.
 Most residents in the ACU are on 21-hour lockdown.
-They receive two hours a day exercise in a recreation yard and most services, such as meals and medication, are brought to them in their cells.
+They receive two hours a day of exercise in a recreation yard, and most services, such as meals and medication, are brought to them in their cells.
 They also receive programming to allow them to earn their way back into general population.
 The ACU has a level system that is based on behavior and programming and allows the resident to earn privileges.
 The second pod houses the residents who are on DSeg time and are awaiting admission to the ACU or could not be housed in general population on DSeg time due to their violent behavior.

 Prison management

-The Maine State prison uses the team management system.
+Currently, the Maine State Prison has a capacity of 1,064 and uses the team management system.
 A team of staff for each housing unit meets periodically to talk about the needs of each prisoner, determine their custody level, and set goals for each prisoner to reach.
-Education programs are available to inmates including GED prep, typing, English, horticulture, science, and college prep math.
-College courses are also available for prisoners.
-Prisoners placed in the SMU have access to educational, mental health, and other programs in-cell.
+Education programs are available to inmates, including GED prep, typing, English, horticulture, science, and college prep math.
+College courses are also available for prisoners; they can work towards any degree level.
+Prisoners placed in the SMU have access to educational, mental health, and other programs in-cell.The average return to custody rate one year post-release is 8.5%; for those in the college program, it's 0.05%.